ShashankAQ/Updated-Fine-tuning-of-Dino-Detr-on-Pedestrain-dataset--IIT-Delhi-assignment/README.md

 Pedestrian Detection on Custom Dataset using an Attention Based Transformer Technique.
 NB includes visualizations of intermediate layers, sampling points of the best query and fine-tuning apart from regular inference.

+Please do check the isntructions before running the ipynb.file for running instructions

 ![Annotated Image from the IIT-D Dataset](https://github.com/Aryan-Garg/DINO-DETR_Pedestrian_Detection/blob/95eaab6acafa8bcff2b39179d04392e9d2f27fe9/Screenshot%202023-06-05%20104950.jpg)

 ---